-Construction Design and Management Documents Required ✓ Management Regulations 2015 for work in its stock?
+C Construction Design and Management Documents Required ✓ s there evidence to suggest that the organisation is complying with the Construction Design Management Regulations 2015 for work in its stock?
 Copy of pre-construction information and construction phase plan or other documents to show compliance with the regulations.